Apheliont/gate_logic/README.md

-# Testing Travis CI with Rust language
+# Testing Travis CI and GitHub Actions with Rust language